Image by tworedwellies

 It’s been a rough winter.
 A lot of people have been sick.
 And truthfully, when people get sick, a lot of them call the doctor and get antibiotics.
 Luckily, there are lots of safe and effective natural antibiotic alternatives.

 First, let’s look at the some of the reasons why we might not want to use antibiotics, and when they may not even be necessary.

-This may or may not be in your best interests.
-Especially for minor illnesses (like ear infections), many will resolve on their own in just a few days — no antibiotics required.
+You may or may not need antibiotics for minor infections.
+Ear infections and sinus infections often resolve on their own in just a few days — no antibiotics required.
 Overuse and misuse of antibiotics contributes heavily to antibiotic resistant “super bacteria” which can cause serious illness, and which few, if any, current drugs can fight.

 Antibiotic use statistics are pretty scary, too:

 - 70% of all antibiotics sold are used in livestock (another reason to buy pastured, sustainable meat!)